LucJoh/VHDLCommLib/i2c/README.md

 # I2C VHDL Simulation and Compilation with Makefile

-This directory contains the necessary files and a Makefile to manage VHDL simulation and compilation tasks for the I2C project using ModelSim, GHDL, or NVC.
+This directory contains the necessary files and a Makefile, to manage VHDL simulation and compilation tasks for the I2C project, using VUnit and ModelSim.

-# src/spi\_pkg.vhdl

-The package file contains parameters that dictates the I2C operation.

-- sys\_clk\_period: System clock period in ns
-- scl\_freq: SCL frequency (kHz)
-- addrwidth: Address width
-- datawidth: Data width (bits)
-- databytes: Number of data bytes following the address byte

 ## Prerequisites

-Ensure you have at least one of the following tools installed on your system:
+Ensure you have the following tools installed on your system:

 - ModelSim
-- GHDL
-- NVC
+- VUnit
-- GTKWave (required for waveform viewing when using GHDL or NVC)
+- Python 3.0 (or newer)

 ## Usage